hitchtest/hitch/docs/glossary/test_concreting.rst

 Test Concreting
 ===============

-Test concreting is when tests lock down code interfaces by strongly disincentivizing developers from refactoring them.
+Test concreting is when tests lock down code interfaces by discouraging developers from refactoring them.

 It is a common cause of :doc:`technical_debt`.
 Tests surrround badly designed interfaces, yet they give a level of confidence in the